lewagon/dotfiles/01-Ruby/06-Parsing/Reboot-01-Christmas-list/README.md

 ## Step 1 - The menu loop 🎁

-Start by building the main loop displaying action menu and getting user's input:
+Start by building the main loop displaying the actions and getting user's input:

 ```
 ruby interface.rb